OpenFn/kit/packages/cli/README.md

 If you previously cached the steps from this workflow, the CLI will automatically load the correct input state from the cache.
 Otherwise, you can pass in whatever state you need with `-s ./transformed-state.json`.

+You can also pass `--end` to make the workflow end early, or `--only` to only run a single step.

-The start name supports "fuzzy" inputs.
+All step names name supports "fuzzy" inputs.
 If you pass an exact step id, that step will always be the starting step.
 But you can also pass part of step name or id.

-So to match a step called with id `cf628d9e-66cc-46b7-befa-cd1439f2173c?s=236baf56-e6c7-40f2-80ad-00d5a10b6b64` (such as you might download from Lightning), you can do:
+So to match a step called with id `236baf56-e6c7-40f2-80ad-00d5a10b6b64` (such as you might download from Lightning), you can do:

 ```
-openfn tmp/job.js --start cf628d
+openfn tmp/job.js --start 236b
 ```

 Any unique continuous sequence of characters on the name or id will match.
 If there are multiple matches, an error will be thrown.